cwick/coffee_buzz/README.md

 ## Running

-A sample application is included that makes use of the Hello World library.
+A sample application is included that demonstrates using CoffeeBuzz.
 To run the app, type `grunt server`, then point your browser to `http://localhost:8000`.

 To view the auto-generated documentation, go to `http://localhost:8000/doc`

+To run the unit tests, go to `http://localhost:8000/spec`

 ## Tools Used